 Zion is one of the most popular national parks to visit in the USA.
-Recently, this park has been drawing record numbers of visitors.
+In the past 4 to 5 years, this park has been drawing record numbers of visitors.
 Because of this, you should expect big crowds waiting to board the Zion Shuttle.

 By 8 am, the line to board the Zion Shuttle can be very long.
 We are talking a wait of an hour or longer, just to board the shuttle.
 For the best experience, plan to get here early, before or at the first boarding time of the day.
 This will save you valuable time waiting in line (and also makes it much easier to get a parking space at the Visitor Center).